-When the Alarm detects Fire and/or abnormal levels of CO, the red LED starts to flash and the horn will sound.
+When the Alarm detects Fire and/or abnormal levels of CO, the red LED starts to flash and the alarm will sound.
+The Alarm will also trigger all interconnected Alarms to sound, so that the occupier is alerted even if they are in a different room to the emergency event.

-The standard Ei Electronics Fire alarm pattern is a continuous rapid pulsing sound type, while the distinctive Carbon Monoxide alarm pattern is a repeating cycle of 3 slower sound pulses followed by a pause.
+The standard Aico Fire alarm pattern is a continuous rapid pulsing sound type, while the distinctive Carbon Monoxide alarm pattern is a repeating cycle of 3 slower sound pulses followed by a pause.
 On the Ei3028, the LED display will indicate if Fire or CO is detected.
 The flash rate of the red LED indicator is dependent on the alarm event type, and in the case of CO, on the level detected.
 Table B shows how the CO sensor reacts to different levels of CO gas and exposure time.

-Table B - Alarm indicators Event type Red LED LED icon Fire or CO (Ei3028 only) Alarm FIRE (Ei3028 only) ((I)) every 5 sec Flashing =(1)) CO Gas Level ≥ 50ppm (1001) every 4 sec Flashing within 60-90 mins CO Gas Level ≥ 100ppm (1001) every 4 sec Flashing within 10-40 mins CO Gas Level ≥ 300ppm ((I) (I) every 4 sec Flashing within 3 mins Alarm triggered by interconnected Alarm ■(]ı))
+Table B - Alarm indicators Event type Red LED LED icon Fire or CO (Ei3028 only) Alarm FIRE (Ei3028 only) ((I)) every 5 sec Flashing =(1)) CO Gas Level ≥ 50ppm ((1001)) x 2 every 4 sec Flashing within 60-90 mins CO Gas Level ≥ 100ppm (100) every 4 sec Flashing within 10-40 mins CO Gas Level ≥ 300ppm $\begin{pmatrix} (1 \circ 1) \\ x 4 \end{pmatrix}$ every 4 sec Flashing within 3 mins Alarm triggered by interconnected Alarm ■(]ı))